MrClodd/IBM_CAPSTONE_ByClod/README.md

 •  Data visualization.

-## Data source
+## 📖 Data source

 - You can get the dataset for this assessment at the following link:
 <a href="https://www.kaggle.com/datasets/arianazmoudeh/airbnbopendata" target="blank"><img align="center" src="https://www.kaggle.com/static/images/site-logo.svg" alt="https://www.kaggle.com/datasets/arianazmoudeh/airbnbopendata" height="30" width="40" /></a>

-## Execute the tests with Jupyter
+## 🚀 Execute the tests with Jupyter

             jupyter notebook

-- Para ejecutar jupyter, abrir la línea de comandos de Windows y escribir la instrucción: jupyter notebook y presionar Enter.
-Al ejecutarse, se abrirá una pestaña en su navegador web predefinido, por medio del cual podemos crear y ejecutar notebooks de jupyter.
+- To run jupyter, open the windows command line and type the instruction: jupyter notebook and press Enter.
+When executed, it opens a tab in your default web browser, through which we can create and run jupyter notebooks

 ## 📍 About this Professional Certificate
 Gain the **job-ready skills** for an entry-level data analyst role through this eight-course Professional Certificate from IBM and position yourself competitively in the thriving job market for data analysts, which will see a 20% growth until 2028 (U.S. Bureau of Labor Statistics).